-Here’s What You Said: What do you donate to your shelter or rescue group?
+What do you donate to your shelter?

 After a tornado struck Joplin, MO, where we live, we donated a portable kennel our dog had outgrown to our local shelter, which was taking care of many displaced pets.
 It started us thinking about cleaning out closets and basements — spring cleaning, in fact — to donate other items we no longer needed.